peasy/peasy-js-samples/README.md

 4.)
 Restart the application to ensure that the new proxies are consumed

 5.)
-Test the app according to [these](https://github.com/peasy/peasy-js-samples/blob/master/README.md#testing-out-the-application) steps
+Test the app according to [these](https://github.com/peasy/peasy-js-samples/blob/master/README.md#testing-out-the-application) steps or by following along with the application walkthrough [tutorial](https://github.com/peasy/peasy-js-samples/wiki/Application-Walkthrough).
 ### Running the unit tests

 ### Videos